-Council may consider requests to recognize new Natural Heritage Areas or to expand Natural Heritage Areas.
+Council may consider requests to recognize new Natural Heritage Areas_System features or to expand the Natural Heritage AreasSystem.
 Requests must be supported by a detailed report prepared by a qualified individual that addresses, as appropriate, one or more of the following selection criteria:

-- (1) The area contains unusual landforms and/or natural communities ranked rare regionally, provincially or nationally by appropriate provincial or federal agencies. - (2) The area contains natural landform-vegetation communities that are representative of typical pre-settlement conditions. - (3) The area provides habitat for species intolerant of disturbance or contains significant portions of the habitat of an endangered or threatened species. - (4) The area contributes significant ecological functions to the maintenance of identified components of Thames Centre's green-space system, or provides an important floral or wildlife habitat linkage to a nearby component of Thames Centre's green-space system. - (5) The required supporting report must document the interests and concerns of the landowner(s) affected by the request and document when and how the landowner(s) was (were) consulted. - (6) The area meets one or more of the Middlesex Natural Heritage Study Criteria.
+(1) The area contains unusual landforms and/or natural communities ranked rare regionally, provincially or nationally by appropriate provincial or federal agencies.

+- (2) The area contains natural landform-vegetation communities that are representative of typical pre-settlement conditions. - (3) The area provides habitat for species intolerant of disturbance or contains significant portions of the habitat of an endangered or threatened species. - (4) The area contributes significant ecological functions to the maintenance of identified components of Thames Centre's green-space systemNatural System, or provides an important floral or wildlife habitat linkage to a nearby component of Thames Centre's green-space systemNatural System. - (5) The required supporting report must document the interests and concerns of the landowner(s) affected by the request and document when and how the landowner(s) was (were) consulted. - (6) The area meets one or more of the Middlesex Natural Heritage Study Criteria.

-Before taking action upon a request to recognize a new Natural Heritage Area, Council may require a peer review of the supporting detailed report and Council will consult with Federal, Provincial and County authorities regarding the technical validity and accuracy of the request.
+Before taking action upon a request to recognize a new Natural Heritage AreaSystem feature, Council may require a peer review of the supporting detailed report and Council will consult with Federal, Provincial and County authorities regarding the technical validity and accuracy of the request.

-If Council deems a request to be valid, accurate and required in order to have regard for provincial policies under the Planning Act, County of Middlesex policies or the policies of this Plan, then Council shall initiate an amendment to this Official Plan (and to the Zoning By-law if necessary) to implement the requested recognition of the new natural heritage area or expansion of an existing natural heritage area.
+If Council deems a request to be valid, accurate and required in order to have regard for provincial policies under the Planning Act, County of Middlesex policies or the policies of this Plan, then Council shall initiate an amendment to this Official Plan (and to the Zoning By-law if necessary) to implement the requested recognition of the new natural-Natural Heritage System heritage areafeature or expansion of an existing natural heritage areathe Natural Heritage System.